You'll need to tell us what you use your car for. Sometimes, this can be a bit confusing so here's a guide on what all the different uses mean:

 - This is given to all policies at Marshmallow by default.
 This includes the above but also includes commuting to and from a fixed place of work.
 So if you work in an office, at a store or anywhere else that doesn't change frequently, you should select this option.

-- This is option "Yes, but only to and from work (commuting)" on our signup form.
+- This is option "I drive to and from work (commute)" on our signup form.